rocket-pool/old.docs.rocketpool.net/src/guides/redstone/docker-migration.md

 ### Switch to a Full Execution Client

-The Merge requires you to run your own Execution client, so you won't be able to use Infura or Pocket anymore. v1.5.0 won't have them anymore, and won't let you start the stack until you select a full Execution client.
+The Merge requires you to run your own Execution client, so you won't be able to use light clients like Infura or Pocket anymore. v1.5.0 won't have them anymore, and won't let you start the stack until you select a full Execution client.

 Because of this change, you should switch to a full client while you're still on v1.4, let it sync to completion, and then upgrade to v1.5.